bhardwaj-di/AutoML/README.md

 11. Open the website [bizmeeting.website](http://bizmeeting.website/) and Signup

-12. You cannow use our application and get summary
+12. You are now ready to use the application

 ---